-If the employee is off work for more than five consecutive days or five days in a 20-day period, he or she will receive temporary disability, benefits amounting to two-thirds of his or her monthly wage.20
+If you are off work for more than five consecutive days or five days in a 20-day period, you will receive temporary disability awards – benefits amounting to two-thirds of your monthly wage.20

 The employer will submit a wage verification form.21

-If an injured worker has a permanent loss of function, he or she is entitled to permanent disability benefits.22 An injured worker can be permanently partially disabled (PPD) or permanently totally disabled (PTD).
+If you have a permanent loss of function, you are entitled to permanent disability benefits.22 You can be permanently partially disabled (PPD) or permanently totally disabled (PTD).

 Permanent disability is based on a percentage determined by a doctor.
 The greater the percentage, the greater the disability.